Ikennaodinye/SQL_final_project/starting_with_questions.md

 SQL Queries:
-SELECT country, city, SUM(totaltransactionrevenue::integer) AS totalrevenue FROM allsessions
+<br>SELECT country, city, SUM(totaltransactionrevenue::integer) AS totalrevenue
+FROM allsessions
 WHERE totaltransactionrevenue IS NOT NULL
 AND city != ''